-The whole world awaits the day when a truly effective medical treatment becomes available for AD.
+The whole world awaits the day when a truly effective medical treatment becomes available for Alzheimer Disease.
 Meanwhile the best treatment is a day-by-day holistic approach to optimize quality of life.
 A huge difference can be made in the quality of the present moments we experience, depending much upon our outlook and supportive and caring relationships with others.
 This depends upon maintaining the spiritual, physical, and mental well-being of the care partner, as well as the person with AD.
 Long-term planning is very important to address physical, financial, and respite needs of the family unit.
 There are an increasing number of resources and options available in the community to consider.
 At the present time, an interdisciplinary approach to AD care is ideal.

-The Food and Drug Administration (FDA) has approved five medications for the treatment of AD.
+The Food and Drug Administration (FDA) has approved five medications for the treatment of Alzheimer disease.
 Four of these belong to the family of medications known as acetylcholinesterase inhibitors: donepezil (Aricept), rivastigmine (Exelon), galantamine (Razadyne), and tacrine (Cognex).
 The fifth medication, memantine (Namenda) acts as a partial antagonist of the neurotransmitter glutamate.
 Memantine can be prescribed together with one of the four cholinesterase inhibitors.
 In general, these medications exert modest beneficial effects.
 They may hold back symptom progression for 6 to 12 months.
 However, there is no convincing evidence that they slow down the progression of the underlying disease.

 There is some limited evidence that the anti-oxidant vitamin E may slow progression of AD.
 There is rationale for taking a combination of vitamin E and vitamin C as dual anti-oxidants.